World Wonder Ring Stardom: 2011–2013

 Stardom held its first event, Birth of Nova, on January 23, 2011, in Tokyo's Shin-Kiba 1st Ring, the venue that would frequently host events for the promotion in the following years and was also the location of Stardom's earliest training dojo.
 Originally, Stardom named and promoted events in the format of "seasons," with one season lasting, on average, two months.
 The opening match involved seasoned Takahashi and Taiyo, as well as Aikawa.
 The main event of the debut show saw Yoko Bito, who had an extensive Karate background before her wrestling training against 17-year-old Yoshiko.
 The two were considered the top trainees on the new roster.

 Stardom continued holding shows at Shin-Kiba 1st Ring each month before eventually holding their first-ever show at Korakuen Hall on July 24.
 At the event, 9-year-old Haruka, who had debuted on the first show, faced DDT Pro-Wrestling star Kenny Omega in a match that became a viral hit on YouTube, reaching over 1 million views.
 Several champions were crowned at the event as well.
 Aikawa defeated Yoshiko to become the first-ever Wonder of Stardom Champion and Natsuki Taiyo defeated JWP wrestler Leon to win the High Speed Championship.
 The inaugural World of Stardom Champion was crowned in a four-person tournament, with Takahashi defeating Bito in the final.
 Another notable development in Stardom's Korakuen Hall debut was freelancer Io Shirai, who had been appearing in various other Joshi Puroresu promotions alongside her sister, Mio Shirai, and Kana as the stable Triple Tails.
 Shirai made a surprise appearance at the end of Stardom X Stardom, requesting to join the company.

-The crowning of the first-ever Goddess of Stardom Championship began on October 10 with the Goddesses of Stardom Tag League, a round-robin tournament that has been held annually since.
+The crowning of the first-ever Goddesses of Stardom Championship began on October 10 with the Goddesses of Stardom Tag League, a round-robin tournament that has been held annually since.
 The team of Yuzuki Aikawa and Yoko Bito, collectively known as BY Hou, defeated Yoshiko and Natsuki Taiyo (Kawasaki Katsushika Saikyou Densetsu) in the finals on November 27.

 On November 12, the first Rookie of Stardom award was given, in which rookie wrestlers that had debuted within the year faced off.
 The final saw Yoshiko defeating Arisa Hoshiki to become the first recipient.